 Intensive care unit (ICU)

 Intensive care is a special hospital ward where specialist medical staff look after those who are very ill - you might sometimes hear it referred to as ICU, critical care or intensive therapy.
 Intensive care units have more staff and fewer patients, so more one-to-one care can be provided.

 If somebody is admitted to intensive care because of COVID-19, it may be because they need sedation or ventilation because the virus is affecting their ability to breathe on their own.

 Lockdown is not a technical term used by officials but is often the word used to describe when a government tells people to stay at home and restricts movement that is not urgent.

 For example, when the city of Wuhan in China and later the whole of Italy were described as going into ‘lockdown’ both countries stopped public transport, closed schools and told people to stay indoors unless they needed to get essential food or medical supplies.

 The announcement made by the Prime Minister and First Minister on 23rd March is often described as a lockdown as additional restrictions were put on how people go about their day-to-day lives.
-Our article, What is coronavirus and how does it affect me? has more information.
+Our article, What are the coronavirus (COVID-19) rules in Scotland right now? has more information.